adao/tonydao.pro/src/_thoughts/2024-01-16-upping-the-stakes.md

 ---
+layout: thought
-title: Got to up the stakes
+title: got to up the stakes
 date: 2024-01-16 15:11:00 +0700
 ---